 Open Section | Haiku Section | Open Junior Section | Haiku Junior Section

 OPEN SECTION (Anne French)

-First Place: ‘Bathing in Melancholy’ Bogusia Wardein, Norway
+First Place: ‘Bathing in Melancholy’ Bogusia Wardein, Poland

 Second Place: ‘Cassio and Desdemona’ Kim J Fulton, Auckland

 Highly Commended (no special order): ‘Her Warning Signs’ Elizabeth Kirkby-McLeod, Auckland; ‘1950: After Evensong’ Peter Belton, Dunedin; ‘In Praise of Unpredictability’ Siobhan Harvey, Auckland; ‘It’s taken me all morning for her to do this’ Nicola Easthope, Raumati South; ‘Buffalo’ and ‘My Friend From High School’ Johanna Aitchison, Ashhurst; ‘Saturday Morning’ Bernard Harris, Palmerston North; ‘Last Wishes’ Gail Ingram, Christchurch; ‘Stranding’ and ‘After’ Elizabeth Morton, Auckland; ‘The Turn’ Mary Rainsford, Wellington.